Public agencies are responsible for the safety of society including its citizens, the economy and infrastructure.

-Space services are well-positioned to support this transformation.
-Many services are already integrated into various aspects of civil protection, including border control, maritime surveillance and disaster and emergency preparedness and response.
-These services enhance the ability of public agencies to manage and mitigate the impacts of these challenges.
+Space-based technologies are already integral and integrated into many aspects of civil protection, including border control, maritime surveillance, and disaster and emergency preparedness and response.
+These services increase the capabilities of public agencies to manage and mitigate the impacts of these challenges and can support their digital transformation.

-Other satellite technologies such as Earth observation (SatEO) and satellite navigation (Satnav) are critical in managing crises.
-Earth observation data assists agencies in emergency response and decision-making by monitoring disasters, migration flows, critical infrastructure, or extreme weather events.
-Satellite navigation can further aid these data, providing precise positioning and timing in various areas, such as civilian protection, humanitarian operations, traffic safety, and secure financial transactions.
+Other satellite technologies, such as Earth observation (SatEO) and satellite navigation (Satnav), are critical in crisis management.
+Earth observation data assists agencies in decision-making and responses to emergencies by monitoring disasters, migration flows, critical infrastructure, or extreme weather events.
+Satellite navigation can provide precise positioning and timing for civilian protection, humanitarian operations, traffic safety, and secure financial transactions.

 Join our newsletter to never miss new reports!